About AMDECON

 From Service Provider to Training Organization

 As demand grew for proper training in crime and trauma scene decontamination, AMDECON transitioned from field operations to professional education.
-In 2004, the company opened the world’s first dedicated physical Crime and Trauma Scene Decontamination training center, introducing structured, realistic training environments that later became industry standard.
+In 2004, the company opened the world’s first dedicated physical Crime and Trauma Scene Decontamination training center, introducing realistic mock crime scenes and training environments that later became industry standard.

 In 2007, AMDECON transitioned its programs to a distance-learning format, expanding access to professional training worldwide while maintaining an emphasis on accuracy, safety, and responsibility.
 Today, AMDECON focuses exclusively on education and certification.